 Maggie Reagh, the Founding Director of YTI, has been practicing and teaching Therapeutic Yoga for over 20 years.
 She has trained 9 Therapeutic Yoga Teachers and 10 Yoga Therapists since starting her training program in 2009.
-Her newest cohort of 12 students began their program in 2017 and will graduate with their CYT 1000 in 2019.
+Her latest cohort of 12 students began their program in 2017 and graduate with their CYT 1000 in 2019.

 Her vision is to provide a high-quality, individualized, Yoga Therapy training that is steeped in tradition yet grounded in current practices and that fosters deep, lasting relationships in our global community of practitioners.